 The return of bowel function following surgery is important.
-An ileus is a disruption in bowel function caused by failure of peristalsis or hypomobility of your bowels/gut, resulting in an inability to defecate and possibly repeated vomiting.
-Pain medications given to you at the time of surgery can contribute to the development of an ileus in the post-operative period.
+An ileus is a disruption in bowel function caused by the failure of peristalsis or hypomobility of your bowels/out resulting in a lack of defecation and possibly repeated vomiting.
+Anesthetics and medications like pain medications given to you at the time of surgery can contribute to the development of an ileus in the post-operative period.
 An ileus can result in abdominal distention, vomiting, inability to absorb oral medications, and possibly hospitalization.
-Repeated vomiting could result in aspiration pneumonia and respiratory failure.
-It is essential to have regular bowel function after your abdominoplasty.
+Repeated vomiting could result in an aspiration pneumonia and respiratory failure.
+It can be essential to have regular bowel function after your surgery.